rickb777/runtemplate/README.md

  * `.TypeZero` - `nil` if the type is a pointer type, otherwise the zero value for the type
  * `.HasType` - set to `true` to allow conditional expressions (it defaults to false if undefined)

-This table shows two examples of context symbols defined for Type=Foo and Type=*Foo.
+This table shows two examples of context symbols defined for Type=big.Int and Type=*big.Int.

 |              |  `Type=big.Int`   |  `Type=*big.Int`  |
 | ------------ | ----------------- | ----------------- |